iCliniq Logo

 • The physician carefully examines the signs like fever, decreased blood pressure, rapid heartbeat, and breathing.
 Examination of body parts for petechiae is also essential.
 The doctor also looks for the following classical signs:

-1. Kernig Sign: A positive kernig sign denotes the inability to straighten the leg when the patient is lying flat on the floor.
-The positive kernig sign indicates meningitis.
+1. Kernig Sign: A positive Kernig sign denotes the inability to straighten the leg when the patient is lying flat on the floor.
+The positive Kernig sign indicates meningitis.

-2. Brudzinski Sign: The severe stiffness in patients with meningitis causes bending of knees and hip when the neck is flexed.
+2. Brudzinski Sign: The severe stiffness in patients with meningitis causes bending of knees and hips when the neck is flexed.
 However, the negative sign does not indicate the absence of meningitis, and it is further evaluated with a neurological examination.

 • A blood examination involves assessing the complete blood count and electrolyte levels.
-In addition, blood culture is done to detect the bacterial organism.
+In addition, a blood culture is done to detect the bacterial organism.

-• Lumbar puncture or spinal tap is a procedure of removing cerebrospinal fluid (CSF) from the bones (vertebrae) of the lower back region for diagnosis.
+• A lumbar puncture or spinal tap is a procedure of removing cerebrospinal fluid (CSF) from the bones (vertebrae) of the lower back region for diagnosis.
 The cerebrospinal fluid shows increased white blood cells (more than 1000 per microliter), high protein content, and decreased glucose level (less than 45 mg/dL).
 The CSF is also stained with special dyes to detect the bacteria.

-• Polymerase chain reaction (PCR) is a rapid test in which the CSF is tested for meningococcus bacteria.
+• Polymerase chain reaction (PCR) is a rapid test in which the CSF is tested for Meningococcus bacteria.
 It is a highly effective technique.

 • A computed tomography (CT) scan is used in patients above 60 years of age with a previous history of brain and spinal cord diseases and altered mental state.